schorschii/Companion4Linux/README.md

 With the Companion App you can [edit files in Atlassian Confluence](https://confluence.atlassian.com/conf612/edit-files-958777653.html) with your preferred (local installed) desktop application.

-This script is currently EXPERIMENTAL and therefore not intended for productive usage!
+This script is currently in beta.
 Contributions welcome.
+Please also tell me if the script just works fine with your confluence installation and linux distribution.

 ## Installation (Ubuntu/Mint)
 1. Install required Python packages